JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q296" title="Claude Monet" aliases="Claude Monet's">
 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
-During the nineteenth century, many Europeans exp transformed by processes of industralization, urbanization, and  Still life paintings provide another rich source of evidence regarding plant diversity, conveying information that cannot be preserved on herbarium sheets.
+During the nineteenth century, many Europeans experienced tremendous changes in daily life industralization, urbanization, and  Still life paintings provide another rich source of evidence regarding plant diversity, conveying information that cannot be preserved on herbarium sheets.
 Claude Monet's _Jerusalem artichoke_ presents an impression of _Helianthus tuberosus_ in which he studies how the eye perceives its color and form, whereas Vincent van Gogh's _Sunflowers_ engages with the tactile and emotive aspects of _Helianthus annuus_ by juxtaposing typical blossoms and double-flower mutants.
 The pictures not only show us different species, but also model for us a kind of aesthetic and phenomenological attentiveness to the plant world to which we ought to aspire.
 <param ve-image fit="contain" primary url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/Sunflowers%20Monet%20van%20Gogh%20CC.jpg" title="Claude Monet _Jerusalem artichoke_ 1880 (left), Vincent van Gogh, _Sunflower_, 1888, National Gallery London">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflowers%20compared%20to%20van%20Gogh%20painting.jpg" title="Margaret Mee, _Heliconia uaupénsis_, © Copyright The Board of Trustees of the Royal Botanic Gardens, Kew">